-There are lots of activities aimed at families in Worcestershire – some free, some not – and many youngsters will want increased independence to go out without an adult.
-The NSPCC’s advice about staying safe away from home could be useful, as well as their advice about how to decide if your child is ready to be left alone at home without an adult.
-There’s also information about staying safe when you’re out and about from the Child Accident Prevention Trust for all ages.
+There are lots of activities aimed at families in Worcestershire – some free, some not – and many youngsters will want increased independence.
+The NSPCC’s advice about how to decide if your child is ready to be left alone at home without an adult could be useful, There’s also information about staying safe when you’re out and about from the Child Accident Prevention Trust for all ages.
 The Family Lives charity has tips about setting boundaries for teenagers (a useful read at any time of year) and also advice for parents if a teenager goes on holiday with friends (with advice for teenagers too).

 If you’re looking for ways to keep young children active, the Change 4 Life site has some ideas, including 10 minute shakeups.
 Young Star Wars fans can also train like a Jedi.
 For anyone who goes swimming (or just near water) in summer, water safety information is important (cold water shock can kill, even in sunshine).
-The Royal Life Saving Society’s summer water safety tips are a good place to start; the Royal National Lifeboat Institution’s Respect the Water campaign includes a Float to Live film.
+The Royal Life Saving Society’s summer water safety tips are a good place to start; the Royal National Lifeboat Institution’s Float to Live film is also useful.
 West Mercia Search and Rescue’s Home and Dry site includes a free online water-safety course which takes just 20 – 30 minutes but could help you save a life.

 August is the time when many teenagers get results, such as BTECs, A-levels and GCSEs; one of our summer specials was dedicated to results and options for what to do next.